 Hi, Dora here.
 It was almost 1 AM when a friend dropped a 22-second AI clip into our group chat — a tiny revenge story with a twist ending — and I watched it four times before I noticed I’d stopped breathing.
 So naturally I spent the next two weeks testing every reel stories ai app I could get my hands on, running close to 40 short story clips across Reels, Shorts, and TikTok.
+My test set was simple: 14 revenge/twist stories, 11 confession-style clips, 8 educational mini-stories, and 7 product-story formats.
+I exported each one in 9:16 and checked whether the first two seconds, captions, and final reveal survived on a phone screen.
 This is the honest version of what I learned: which workflows actually hold a story together, which ones spit out pretty nonsense, and how to pick the right tool for the format you’re posting to.

 Quick take: No single tool wins everything.
 Script-to-short apps are fastest for a first draft, template apps are best for repeatable formats, and agent-style editors hold longer narratives together.
 Match the tool to the platform you’re posting to — that’s basically the whole game.